-If you’re wondering how to get a cannabis prescription, it’s important to first know that, depending on the state you live in, your ability to obtain medical marijuana will depend on what type of condition you’re suffering from.
-Certain states do not allow people with, for instance, post-traumatic stress disorder, to obtain medical weed legally.
+If you’re wondering how to get a cannabis prescription, it’s important to first know that, you can not get a prescription for Medical Cannabis.
+Since it is still illegal at the federal level, technically doctors can not write a prescription for Medical Cannabis.
+However, they are able to write a recommendation for Medical Cannabis which you can then take to a Dispensary to get filled.
+Depending on the state you live in, your ability to obtain medical marijuana will depend on what type of condition you’re suffering from.
+Certain states do not allow people without these qualifying conditions to obtain medical marijuana legally.
+Qualifying Conditions vary from state to state so be sure to check with a doctor or your state’s Qualifying Conditions first.
 You need to check to see what conditions qualify for medical marijuana in your state.

-Since marijuana remains illegal under federal law, doctors do not write prescriptions for pot as they would for other types of medicine.
+Since marijuana remains illegal under federal law, doctors do not write prescriptions for medical marijuana as they would for other types of medicine.
 Rather, they write recommendations stating that a patient will benefit from medical marijuana as a part of their overall plan of treatment.

-There are several states that allow medical marijuana to treat a wide range of conditions, but many others only allow it for a certain condition, such as epilepsy or cancer.
+There are many states now that allow medical marijuana to treat a wide range of conditions, but many others only allow it for a certain condition, such as epilepsy or cancer.

 As long as medical cannabis is legal in your state, it shouldn’t be difficult to find a doctor who can provide you with a recommendation for medical cannabis.
 The difficulty of the process depends on the state in which you live.
 You might need to visit the doctor’s office in some states, while in others you can schedule a video consultation online with a doctor who can give you a certificate of recommendation.